 FUNDING AREAS: Health, Education, Environment, and Community Development

-BACKGROUND: Sall is the cofounder and executive vice president of the largest privately held software company in the world, SAS Institute Inc., but he still thinks of himself as no more than a "statistical software developer.
+BACKGROUND: John Sall is the co-founder and executive vice president of the largest privately held software company in the world, SAS Institute Inc., but he still thinks of himself as no more than a "statistical software developer.

-ENVIRONMENT: Sall is a longtime supporter of the Nature Conservancy and even served on the organization's board of governors for nine years.
-He's also a staunch supporter of the World Wildlife Fund, giving more than $3 million to the organization.
-SAS has also supported Duke university, where Stall's wife sits on the board of advisors for the Nicholas Institute for Environmental Policy Solutions.
+ENVIRONMENT: The Salls are longtime supporters of the Nature Conservancy and even served on the organization's board of governors for nine years.
+They are also staunch supporters of the World Wildlife Fund.
+SAS has also supported Duke University, where Sall's wife sits on the board of advisors for the Nicholas Institute for Environmental Policy Solutions.

-HEALTH: Sall is a major donor to the Pan American Health Organization, which mobilizes partnerships to improve health and quality of life in the Americas, working with government agencies and non-profit organizations.
-He has given millions in support of its programs.
+HEALTH & HUMANITARIAN EFFORTS: The family are major donors to the Pan American Health Organization, which mobilizes partnerships to improve health and quality of life in the Americas, working with government agencies and nonprofit organizations.

-In addition, through SAS, Sall has helped guide the donations of tens of millions of dollars into education programs throughout North Carolina.
+In addition, through SAS, Sall has guided the donations of tens of millions of dollars into education programs throughout North Carolina.
 These programs include the Triangle High Five, which supports "the development and sustainability of professional learning communities within the North Carolina Triangle Region and across the state."